Kaelinator/hopps/docs/put.md

 /* With `.thump`, a TypeError is thrown */ hopps.thump.put('a.b', { a: 'notAnObject' }, 'placeholder')
-// => TypeError: Address a.b is not an object.
+// => TypeError: Address a is not an object.
 ```

 <details>